sanje2v/DualSuperResLearningForSemSeg/README.md

 `python main.py train --stage 1 --description "Stage 1 training" --epochs 200 --batch-size 6 --device gpu --checkpoint-history 40 --num-workers 4 --val-interval 5`

 ### With JSON config file
-Commandlines can be put in a JSON file to avoid have to retype/remember them.
-An example are the JSON files in the root of this repo.
+Command lines can, alternatively, be put in a JSON file to avoid having to retype/remember them.
+Example JSON files are in the root of this repo.

 *Example usage:*
 `python main.py config-train --file ./train_stage1_cmdline.json`